EMU Faculty of Arts and Sciences

 1. Highly Qualified Staff Members

-The Faculty of Arts and Sciences benefits from highly qualified and experienced academic staff members, many of whom received their education at internationally acclaimed institutions and come from diverse backgrounds.
+The Faculty of Arts and Sciences benefits from highly qualified and experienced academic staff members, many of whom are foreign and/or have received their PhDs in internationally respected universities.

 2. Offering Education in English

-All programs offered by the Faculty of Arts and Sciences (with the expections of the programs in Turkish Language and Literautre and BSc in Psychology (Turkish)) are offered in English.
-This enables the Faculty to attract students from all over the world.
+Many of the programs offered by the Faculty of Arts and Sciences (except for the programs in Turkish Language and Literature, BSc in Psychology (Turkish) and Urban Archeology and Cultural Heritage Master's Programs (with and without thesis)) are offered in English.
+Over the last three years, the faculty established four undergraduate programs, all of which are in English, and four Master's programs, two of which are in English.
+Furthermore, ten new double major programs and two minor programs were established in this period, all of them in English.
+This enables the faculty to attract students from all over the world.
 Offering our programs in English not only enables the students to have access to up-to-date information, but also provides an excellent opportunity to the graduates in their future careers throughout the world.
 The presence of many international students contributes to the diversity within the faculty and creates a richer learning environment for all students.

 3. Strong Record of Successful Graduates

-The Faculty of Arts and Sciences has been graduating students from all over the world for over 20 years.
+The Faculty of Arts and Sciences has been graduating students from all over the world for 30 years.
+As of the beginning of 2022, the faculty has graduated 4575 undergraduate students, 815 Master's students, and 163 PhD students.
 We are proud that many of our graduates have successful careers in different areas, and many others have continued their education in highly respected universities.

 4. Successful Graduate Programs

-Our Faculty has been offering graduate programs – M.A., M.Sc., and Ph.D. – in several disciplines for many years.
-We have graduated over 103 Ph.D.s and over 717 M.A./M.Sc. students, with all the Ph.D. students graduating with publications in internationally respected academic journals.
+Our faculty has been offering graduate programs – M.A., M.Sc., and Ph.D. – in several disciplines for many years.
+We have graduated over 160 Ph.Ds. and over 810 M.A./M.Sc. students, with all the Ph.D. students graduating with publications in internationally respected academic journals.

 5. High Research Output

-Members of the Faculty of Arts and Sciences have been publishing book chapters and books by internationally respected publishers, as well as articles in internationally respected journals, in various disciplines.
+Members of the Faculty of Arts and Sciences have been publishing books and chapters in books by internationally respected publishers, as well as articles in internationally respected journals, in various disciplines.
+The numbers of publications and citations have been increasing yearly.
+For instance, in the year 2021, 155 publications and over three thousand citations have appeared on Web of Science, which is the highest ever in the faculty's history and making the faculty the strongest within the university.
+Furthermore, faculty members have several awards for their research and have been ranked among the leading researchers in their fields.
 Faculty members have also received significant grants from important scientific foundations such as TÜBİTAK.

 Areas That Need Development

-The Faculty would benefit from an effective system for the fair, continuous and transparent assessment of its academic and administrative staff.
-The quality of the members of the Faculty would be improved by a performance evaluation system.
+The faculty would benefit from an effective system for the fair, continuous and transparent assessments of its academic and administrative staff.
+The quality of the members of the Faculty would be improved by a system of rewards and critical feedback based on such assessments.

-- Contact and collaboration with academic and research institutions abroad.
+2. Contact and collaboration with academic and research institutions abroad

-The Faculty of Arts and Sciences needs to increase and activate its currently inadequate level of contact and collaboration with highly regarded academic and research institutions.
+Over the last three years, the Faculty of Arts and Sciences has taken steps to establish dual degree programs and research and teaching exchange programs.
+However, the Faculty of Arts and Sciences needs to further increase and activate its currently inadequate level of contact and collaboration with highly regarded academic and research institutions.

-Despite the obvious advantages of interdisciplinary work, the level of such work within the Faculty and the University is inadequate.
+Over the last three years, the faculty established ten new double major and three minor programs.
+Despite these programs and the obvious advantages of interdisciplinary work, the level of such collaboration within the Faculty and the University remains limited and should be increased.

 The Faculty of Arts and Sciences consists of two different wings, as in many Faculties of Arts and Sciences: pure/natural sciences on the one hand, and arts, humanities and social sciences on the other.
-Due to structural differences between the departments, there is a lack of collaboration and coordination on many important issues that concern the whole Faculty.
+Due to structural differences between the departments, the level of inter-departmental collaboration and/or interaction is inadequate.
+Although some steps have been taken over the last three years, this problem needs to be further addressed.

-The Faculty of Arts and Sciences would benefit from more intensive and effective promotional activities in North Cyprus, Turkey, and other countries.
+The Faculty of Arts and Sciences would benefit from more intensive and effective promotional activities in countries other than North Cyprus and Turkey.

-The Faculty administration should have long-term goals and policies to monitor, evaluate, and improve the satisfaction of all stakeholders.
+The faculty administration should have long-term goals and policies to monitor, evaluate, and improve the satisfaction of its current students and graduates.

-- Diversity among the Faculty's students.
-The number and proportion of international students in the Faculty are inadequate for achieving a satisfactory level of diversity.
+The number and proportion of international students and faculty members in the faculty is inadequate for achieving a satisfactory level of diversity.
+Beyond nationality status, gender equality and inclusivity, diversity in terms of sexual orientation and all levels of ability must be encouraged.

 Opportunities and Challenges

-There is increasing competition from Faculties of Arts and Sciences in new and existing universities in North Cyprus, Turkey, and Eastern Europe.
+There is increasing competition from Faculties of Arts and Sciences in both new and established universities in Turkey and Eastern Europe.

 The global economic crisis in recent years has had an especially strong effect on the Arts and Sciences in Higher Education.
-Students who would normally be interested in Faculties of Arts and Sciences have shifted, due to worries about employment, to vocational and professional programs.
+Students who would normally be interested in some departments in Faculties of Arts and Sciences have shifted, due to worries about employment, to vocational and professional programs.
+Such crises disproportionately affect particular departments in the Faculty of Arts and Sciences.

 Actions to be Taken

-- Establishing an effective system for the fair, continuous and transparent assessment of the Faculty's academic and administrative staff.
+- Pushing forward the ongoing process of developing a university-wide system for the assessment of academic and administrative staff.

-- Establishing and expanding our contacts and collaboration with international academic and research institutions.
+- Establishing and expanding new contacts and collaboration with international academic and research institutions.

-- Developing new academic programs and improving existing ones, in accordance with the latest career trends and demands of the job market.
+- Developing new academic programs and/or improving existing ones, in accordance with the latest career trends and demands of the job market.